 Beyond the work

 A health scare in 2019 changed things.
-I had a cardiac arrest at 34 — a wake-up call not just about mortality, but about living with intention.
+I had a cardiac arrest at 34.
+A wake-up call not just about mortality, but about living with intention.
 It led me deeper into wellbeing, stoic philosophy, and understanding that work can serve something bigger than ourselves.
-And of course — having fun whilst doing it.
+And of course, having fun while doing it.

 In 2022 I ran the London Marathon for Cardiac Risk in the Young, raising over £2,000 towards cardiac screening in young adults.
 There's still so much more I want to give back to those who gave me a second chance.

-I also compete in Hyrox Doubles with my brother-in-law.
-We came in at 1:14 — and I'm already thinking about how we beat it.
+I also compete in Hyrox Doubles with my brother-in-law in May 2026.
+We came in at 1:14 and I'm already thinking about how we beat it.

 The experience of all of it has taught me a lot about the person I am and strive to be.
 I wear my heart on my sleeve.
 I'm a people person.
 Working with great people gives me energy like nothing else.